Atlanta Attorneys Answer Medical Malpractice FAQs

 A: Georgia was among the states that enforce a cap on medical malpractice damages.
 Before 2010, a $350,000 cap on non-economic damages was in effect.
 Fortunately, the Supreme Court of Georgia struck down the limit as unconstitutional.
 However, new cap bills are being proposed every year.
 Check the latest updates on medical malpractice law in Georgia to stay informed on the matter of damages.

 A: Hospitals and other medical institutions have the resources to effectively dispute medical malpractice claims.
 Also, the laws surrounding medical malpractice are complex, and unless you possess legal expertise on the subject, you may find yourself lost and confused if you try to pursue your claim alone.
 Get in touch with the dependable Atlanta medical malpractice lawyers at Grant Law Office if you want high quality legal representation.
-Call (404) 995-3955 today.
+Call (866) 249-5513 or (404) 995-3955 today.